logic2333/climate-clustering/koppen_29/readme.txt

 29 categories in total
 "As" is not used; Dsd is not observed under this resolution.

-The criterion between BWh/BSh and BWk/BSk is whether the coldest month has a mean temperature > 0C -3C isotherm is used to distinguish between temperate(C) and continental(D) climates
+The criterion between BWh/BSh and BWk/BSk is whether annual mean temperature > 18C
+-3C isotherm is used to distinguish between temperate(C) and continental(D) climates

 Cfc, Csc and Cwc are quite rare, not eye-catching on the map.